-From this lemma and its proof we deduce the following simplification for the computation of information content.
+From this lemma and its proof, we deduce the following simplification for computing information content.

 \begin{proposition} Let~$F$ be a set of functional dependencies and~$I$ an instance with $I \models F$.
-Let~$p$ be a position in~$I$ with attribute~$A$, and let $a \in \N$ be any value not appearing in the column of attribute~$A$.
-Then we have
+Let~$p$ be a position in~$I$ with attribute~$A$, and let $a \in \N$ be any value that does not appear in the column of attribute~$A$.
+This yields:

 \end{proposition}

 \begin{proof} Define $\mcP_a := \{ Q \subseteq \Pos \setminus \{ p \} \mid (I_{Q \from X})_{p \from a} \models F\}$.
 From the proof of the previous lemma we have that $\INF_I(p \mid F,Q) = 1$ if and only if $Q \in \mcP_a$.
 Thus we obtain \end{proof}